DevOps with Microsoft Azure part 2 - VSTS and TFS

 - Manual copying: Copy the most important assets manually and move them from Team Foundation Version Control (TFVC) to Git in the VSTS environment

-- Public API-based tools: Choose from a variety of tools that use public APIs to move data, provides extra fidelity beyond a manual copy.
+- Public API-based tools: Choose from a variety of tools that use public APIs to move data, and provide extra fidelity beyond a manual copy.